Atul Bora (AGP politician)

-Atul Bora is an Indian politician from Assam belonging to a regional party, Asom Gana Parishad.
-In July 2014 he was elected president of the party.
-Currently he is the Minister for Agriculture and Veterinary in the Cabinet of Assam Government headed by Himanta Biswa Sarma.
+Atul Bora (born 7 April 1960) is an Indian politician from Assam affiliated with Asom Gana Parishad.
+He represents the Bokakhat constituency in the Assam Legislative Assembly since 2016 and the Golaghat constituency from 1996 to 2001.
+He was the Minister of Agriculture, Horticulture and Food Processing, Animal Husbandry and Veterinary, Urban Development, Town and Country Planning Since 2016 in the Sonowal ministry and the Sarma ministry.
+He also served as the 2nd president of the Asom Gana Parishad since 2014 and working president of the party from 2011 to 2014.

 Early career

 Bora started his career of leadership from his student days.
 He was born in a family of Chutia ethnicity at Borahi Gaon, Athgaon Mouza of Golaghat District.
 He is the eldest son of Sri Mehuram Bora and Smti.
 Punya Probha Bora.
 He completed his primary education at Saraimoria LP School and Torfat ME school.

 Thereafter he got himself admitted to Kacharihat High School from where he passed the HSLC Examination.
 Subsequently, he took admission in Debraj Roy College, Golaghat and after graduation, he joined Gauhati University and obtained his master's degree in Political Science and also obtained LLB Degree from Gauhati University Law College.